The rampart-curl module¶

 var curl = require("rampart-curl");

-var http = require("rampart-http");
+var html = require("rampart-html");

 /* use an object to keep a list of unique urls */